February 27, 2026 (1mo ago) — last updated March 9, 2026 (1mo ago)

 Two smiling people video conferencing, discussing ideas with an open notebook and sticky notes.

-Here’s a practical toolkit you can start using today to build more genuine relationships at work.
-These are simple, repeatable actions that pay off with steady momentum.
+So, let's get practical.
+Here’s a toolkit of simple techniques you can start using today to build better, more genuine relationships at work.
+These are the small, repeatable habits that make a huge difference over time.

 Master the Art of Asking Better Questions

-The fastest way to show you’re genuinely interested is to move beyond generic, dead-end questions.
-Shift from closed to open-ended inquiries that invite real dialogue.
+The fastest way to show you're genuinely interested in someone is to stop asking generic, dead-end questions.
+You have to get past the surface-level chatter.
+The key is shifting from closed questions (which only get a "yes" or "no") to open-ended ones that invite a real conversation.

-For example, instead of asking, “Did you finish the report?” try: “What were the most interesting findings in the report?”
+For example, instead of asking, "Did you finish the report?" try something like, "What were the most interesting things you found while working on that report?"
 See the difference?
-That simple swap turns a status check into a collaborative conversation.
+That simple change turns a transactional check-in into a collaborative discussion.

 • Instead of: "Are you busy today?"